-The vast majority of anabolic steroids convert to estrogen in the male body via a process known as aromatization.
+The vast majority convert to estrogen in the male body via a process known as aromatization.
 Although men should have some estrogen in their bloodstreams in order to be considered healthy, too much can cause serious problems that may become irreversible over time.
 The following side effects are all the result of increased estrogen levels.

 - Bloating – Bloating is caused by water retention, which is almost always the result of estrogen conversion via aromatization.
 However, it is temporary and will disappear when you stop using steroids.

 - Gynecomastia – Women develop breast tissue due to the amount of estrogen in their bodies.
 Estrogen is known as the female hormone, and it’s responsible for preparing a woman’s body for childbirth and motherhood.
 However, estrogen can have the very same effect on men.
 Over time, men using convert to estrogen in the bloodstream and may begin to develop breast tissue, and this condition is known as gynecomastia.
 If not immediately mitigated or prevented, it can become permanent and require surgery to alleviate.

 Fortunately, you can decrease your risk of developing either of these side effects quite easily through the use of aromatase inhibitors, or AIs, during your steroid cycle.
 The two most popular options on the market today are Aromasin and Arimidex.
 These essentially inhibit the conversion into estrogen, stopping these steroid side effects in their tracks.